MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2021/overview-mac-preview.md

 - Dynamic array support in Excel, including new functions that make use of dynamic arrays.
 - Record a slide show with narration in PowerPoint.

 Keep in mind that after Office LTSC for Mac 2021 is released later this year, it won’t receive any new features.
 If you want to get new Office features on an on-going basis, you should consider moving to a Microsoft 365 (or Office 365) plan that includes Office.
 Many business and enterprise plans include Microsoft 365 Apps.
-Those plans also provide you with Office for Mac, which includes the same Office apps as Office 2021 Standard for Mac.
+Those plans also provide you with Office for Mac, which includes the same Office apps as Office LTSC Standard for Mac 2021.
 For more information, see [Compare Microsoft 365 enterprise plans](https://www.microsoft.com/microsoft-365/compare-microsoft-365-enterprise-plans), [Compare Office 365 enterprise plans](https://www.microsoft.com/microsoft-365/enterprise/compare-office-365-plans), and [Compare Microsoft 365 business plans](https://www.microsoft.com/microsoft-365/business/compare-all-microsoft-365-business-products).

 ## Additional information about Office LTSC for Mac 2021 (Preview)